- 1 Top Rated Best Classical Guitars

 How to Pick The Best Classical Guitar

-There are several things you should consider before yelling "this is the one!".
-First of all, your budget, after which comes your skill level, the construction of the guitar in question, and the accessories and complimentary features:
+There are several things you should consider before buying your classical guitar.
+First of all, you should fix your budget, after that your skill level, and the construction of the guitar.
+The last part you need to focus on when you are buying is that the accessories and complementary features of the classical guitar.

 Construction and Material

-The material used in the construction process of your guitar heavily impacts the "durability", or "how long your guitar will last".
-Additionally, certain materials look better, if aesthetics are in question.
-Overall, a durable guitar is the one you can feel free to get attached to, without the fear of it breaking down on you.
+The material used in the construction process of your guitar greatly affects the durability or how long your guitar will last.
+The durable guitar is one you can stick to without fear of tearing it down.

-The accessories and complementary features are the "bonus" you'll get with your purchase.
-Most manufacturers provide a simple gig bag as the bonus features while others go a step further, giving all sorts of things away, like a tuner, a set of free strings, audio books, beginner "learn how to" DVDs, complimentary hardware (machine heads, for example), and such.
+The accessories and complementary features are the bonus you will get with your purchase.
+Most manufacturers provide a simple gig bag as the bonus features while others go a step further.

-All in all, the complementary features shouldn't be the reason why you've picked your guitar, but they shouldn't be overlooked.
+It also offers a variety of things like tuners, free strings, audiobooks, complimentary hardware, and the like.
+The complementary features should not be the reason why you picked your guitar, but they should not be overlooked.